 Week 4: Healthy Body (Inside Out)

 subject focus DT, PE (sport and dance), Science.

 Confucius (Blue House) - "It does not matter how slowly you go, so long

 as you do not stop."

 It is a Hillcross tradition, as most of you will know, to end our whole school topic each year with a finale.
 This event usually involves the wider Hillcross community and brings us all together in the final weeks of the school year.
-This years finale was hosted virtually and Hillcross community members were able to live stream the finale via Twitter.
-Hosting the finale via social media enabled all Hillcross community members (children, parents and staff) to join together from home and school.
+The 2020 finale was hosted virtually and Hillcross community members were able to live stream the finale via Twitter.
+Hosting the finale via social media enabled all of the Hillcross community members (children, parents and staff) to join together from home and school.

 The finale took place on Friday 3rd July at 10.30am.
 The children and staff in school came together, whilst ensuring we observed the social distancing rules, to dance to the WUSU routine.
 On the morning of the event we sent out a link to all families so that they can join us live too.
 During the performance, families were encouraged to submit comments to the live stream so that we knew who is joining us at home.
 These comments were read out by Helen Beckett.
 Here is the event in full for anyone who missed the live stream.